Dragonmasterx87/CompBio1-Tulane/docs/day2/3multi.md

 Number of communities: 14
 Elapsed time: 8 seconds
 ```

+Let's first see the data annotations based on Seurat's pre-computed information.
+Seurat uses its own methodology for dataset integration, so this is a good time to see if our batch correction matches theirs.

 ```r
 Idents(pbmc) <- "seurat_annotations"
 DimPlot(pbmc, reduction = "umap", label = TRUE)